annapawlicka/bluemacs.el/README.md

 3. Replies are indented to show conversation hierarchy
 4. Press `b` to go back to the timeline

-**Features:**
-- Fetches up to 10 levels of nested replies
-- 2-space indentation per reply level
-- Shows reply counts and hints when posts have replies

 ## Liking Posts

 Like or unlike any post with a single keypress: